Debt To Income Ratio Limit To Qualify For Mortgage Loan

 Debt To Income Ratio Limit On Conventional Loans

-- What this means is that the total monthly payments divided by total monthly gross income cannot exceed 45% with Fannie Mae and 50% with Freddie Mac.
+- What this means is that the total monthly payments divided by total monthly gross income cannot exceed 50% with Fannie Mae and Freddie Mac

 For those with high debt to income ratio who exceed conventional loan debt to income ratio limits, FHA loans might be an option.

-- FHA loans have more lenient debt to income ratio requirements than any other mortgage loan program.
+- FHA loans have a more lenient debt to income ratio requirements than any other mortgage loan program

 FHA Loan Debt To Income Ratio Limit